Take a vacation at the top of the world…

 Again, these are just a few examples.
 The list goes on and on.

 IMPORTANT: Many activities depend on heavy snowfall and only become available in December or late November, depending on the weather.
 To experience it all, you need to reach Lapland, first.
 So, let’s talk about that.

 To address the question properly, let’s examine each country individually:

-- By plane, which is the most convenient way to get there.
+- By plane: This is the most convenient way to get there.
 You can catch a direct flight on Finnair which will get you there in about 1.5 hours.
 Flights run daily.

-- By train.
-The ride is comfortable but not particularly scenic.
-It can take anywhere from 9 to 15 hours, depending on the train you take and the time of the year.
+- By train: The ride is comfortable but not particularly scenic.
+It can take anywhere from nine to 15 hours, depending on the train you take and the time of the year.
 If you are looking to maximize your sightseeing time, this is not my recommendation.

-- By car.
-Roads are mostly good, but expect to drive for at least 12 hours.
-Of course, driving in the winter is only recommended to those who are highly experienced with snowy conditions.
+- By car: Roads are mostly good, but expect to drive for at least 12 hours.
+Of course, driving in the winter is only recommended for those who are highly experienced with snowy conditions.

 Most travelers head to the town of Kiruna when visiting the Swedish Lapland.
 That is not surprising, given that nearby you will find the village of Jukkasjärvi, home of the original ICEHOTEL.
 Since 1989 it has been an iconic attraction and accommodation for travelers from all over the world who want to spend the night in a room made entirely of ice.

 By employing the same arguments I used for Finland, the most practical way to reach Kiruna is by plane.
 Can you drive or take a train there?
 Certainly, but it makes most sense to use your time to enjoy all the wonders offered by the location.